ddmills/sleepy/readme.txt

 - space
     - world
         - region (non-contingous)
-    - sector (each 'sector' belongs to a 'region')
+    - area (each 'area' belongs to a 'region')
         - theme (?)
         - "entrances" - defined by world NSEW (?)
             - defined by world map